10 – Closure

 # 5 – Vitamin R (Leading Us Along)

-Number five on our top 10 Chevelle songs list is “Vitamin R (Leading Us Along),” a song from the band’s second studio album, This Type of Thinking (Could Do Us In).
-Written by the three Loeffler brothers, Pete, Sam, and Joe, the song was Chevelle’s second number one hit on the Billboard Hot Mainstream Rock Tracks.
-The song was inspired by a friend the brothers shared who was misdiagnosed with ADHD and developed an addiction to Vitamin R, medically known as Ritalin.
+Number five on our top 10 Chevelle songs list is “Vitamin R (Leading Us Along),” a standout track from the band’s second studio album, This Type of Thinking (Could Do Us In).
+Crafted by the three Loeffler brothers—Pete, Sam, and Joe—this song touches on a personal and poignant issue, inspired by a friend who was misdiagnosed with ADHD and subsequently developed an addiction to Ritalin, commonly referred to as Vitamin R.

 # 4 – Send the Pain Below